MBA Information Systems

 The Professional’s MBA program includes four elective courses (12 credits) at the upper level.
 One of the four courses is designated global elective, and the remaining three electives are used to complete an MBA information systems specialization.

-In addition to Information Systems, our Professional’s MBA program can be customized for five other specializations:
+In addition to Information Systems, our Professional’s MBA program can be customized for seven other specializations: